-We are pleased to announce that Michigan Quarterly Review has awarded this year’s trio of literary prizes to Rebecca Makkai, for a finely crafted story about connection and quiet reappraisals, Angie Estes, for two exquisite poems “balancing the omnipresence of death with the fragile pleasures of life,” and Margaret Reges, for her poems’ exuberant physical description.
+We’re pleased to announce that Michigan Quarterly Review has awarded this year’s trio of literary prizes to the following: Rebecca Makkai, for a finely crafted story about connection and quiet reappraisals; Angie Estes, for two exquisite poems “balancing the omnipresence of death with the fragile pleasures of life”; and Margaret Reges, for her poems’ exuberant physical description.

 Rebecca Makkai has won the $1000 Lawrence Foundation Prize for 2012.
 The prize is awarded annually by the Editorial Board of MQR to the author of the best short story published that year in the journal.
 Makkai’s story “Cross” appeared in the Summer 2012 issue.

 “Cross” enters the world of a forty-something cellist who returns from teaching at a summer music institute to discover that while she was away, an automobile accident took the life of a teenaged girl in front of her house.
 The makeshift memorial that has sprouted on her lawn is only the first of the disconcerting realities she needs to face.

 Rebecca Makkai is the thirty-fifth winner of the prize, joining, among other authors, Charles Baxter, Paul Bowles, Susan Dodd, Clark Blaise, Sena Jeter Naslund, Alice Mattison, and Lynne Sharon Schwartz.
 The prize is endowed by the Lawrence Foundation and its director, Leonard S. Bernstein, an alumnus of the University of Michigan and himself a fiction writer.